Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Introduction

 In a previous paper~\cite{piu2}, we derived a first-order macroscopic multilane model as the limit of a first-order hybrid microscopic model with lane change (LC) dynamics governed by two lane-changing rules: incentive and safety.
 The incentive criterion triggers a lane change if a vehicle in lane $j$ would travel faster in lane $j'$, while the safety criterion ensures that the maneuver is admissible only when sufficient space is available in the new lane.
 The microscopic model is obtained as the multilane extension of a single-lane model and is of the type

 for $n \in I_j$ and $j=1,\dots,J$.
-Here, \( J \) denotes the number of lanes, $I_j$ is the set of vehicles in lane $j$, $x_n\in \mathbb{R}$ is the position of the $n$th vehicle and refers to its rear (i.e. to its back bumper), and $\Delta x_n^j$ is the headway between this vehicle and its leader in lane $j$.
+Here, \( J \) denotes the number of lanes, $I_j$ is the set of vehicles in lane $j$, $x_n\in \mathbb{R}$ is the position of the $n$th vehicle and refers to its rear (i.e., to its back bumper), $\Delta x_n^j$ is the headway between this vehicle and its leader in lane $j$, and $p_n^{j'}$ represents the potential follower of vehicle $n$ in the target lane $j'$, as in Fig.~\ref{strada}.
 The parameter \( l>0 \) represents the vehicle length, assumed identical for all vehicles (single homogeneous population), while \( d_s>0 \) is the minimum safety distance.
 The functions $\tilde{V}_j(\cdot)$ prescribe the desired or equilibrium velocity as a function of the headway.
 The macroscopic model derived from model \eqref{micro_1_ord} consists in a system of $J$ balance laws, one per lane, given by \cite{piu2}

 Here, \(\rho_j = \rho_j(x, t)\) is the density of vehicles in lane \( j \), where \(\rho_j: \mathbb{R} \times [0, +\infty) \to [0, \rho^{\text{max}}]\).
 The flux function is given by the relation \( f_j(\rho_j) = \rho_j V_j(\rho_j) \), where \( V_j: [0, \rho^{\text{max}}] \to [0, V_j^{\text{max}}] \) denotes the equilibrium speed, which is assumed to be a strictly decreasing function of the density, with \( V_j(0) = V_j^{\text{max}} \) and \( V_j(\rho^{\text{max}}) = 0 \).
 The source term \( S_j=S_j(\rho_{j-1},\rho_{j},\rho_{j+1}) \) consists of two loss and gain terms that describe the mass exchange from/to lane \( j \) to/from the adjacent lanes \( j \pm 1 \), scaled with a parameter $\nu>0$ denoting the lane changing frequency.
 For the detailed structure of these source terms, we refer to the already cited work \cite{piu2}.
 Note that, in the case \( J=1 \), i.e., the single-lane scenario, the source terms vanish, and the model \eqref{macro_1_ord} coincides with the well-known LWR model